 During their sessions at the STAR Clinic, the family worked on their narrative timelines.
 Separately, the parents worked on their timeline and the two girls constructed a time map.
 Both of these activities were combined during later sessions to create a complete family timeline of the event.
 Turns out, before the accident occurred Sarah forced Claire to switch seats with her.
 Shortly after the switch, a truck hit their car at an intersection.
 Claire’s seat turned out to be the most dangerous and she incurred the greatest injuries.
 While creating the time map Sarah expressed the guilt that she felt for, as she saw it, putting Claire in danger by being selfish.
 She described how these feelings put her in the “red” whenever the family visited the hospital.
 After hearing this Claire replied, “It was not your fault that we got hit by that car, it was the other driver’s fault.”

 The creation of the timeline was what allowed Sarah to voice her feelings for the very first time.
 This open communication helped her family understand where she was coming from and provided an opportunity for them to talk with Sarah about her feelings and relieve her of her guilt.
 In addition to building and discussing their narratives the family was also provided with psycho-education, treatment services, and consultations to help them overcome the effects of this event and learn new skills to promote positive interactions with each other.

 This is just one example of how the STAR Clinic works with families to help them to overcome trauma and other psychological challenges.
 The clinic serves as a resource to families receiving medical services at UCLA, as well as, families in the surrounding community.
-If you would like to refer a client to the clinic, please visit http://uclahealth.org/refer or call 310-825-7573.
+Clinicians and other professionals can make referrals by emailing firstname.lastname@example.org or by calling 310-825-7573.